 Work-Study Financial Aid Information

-If a student has been selected for a position, they are required to complete a W-4 form and an I-9 form in the Payroll Office.
+If you are selected for a position, you are required to complete a W-4 form and an I-9 form in the Payroll Office.
 Minimum wage rates are paid.
 Time sheets need to be turned into the Payroll Clerk in the Business Office by the fifth of the month.
 Paychecks are available in the Business Office on the tenth of each month (September 10 - June 10) for hours worked the prior month.

-Each student who is hired is expected to sign a work agreement which lists the policies and procedures of the work program.:
+Each student who is hired is expected to sign a work agreement which lists the policies and procedures of the student employment program.:

-- Must report to your advisor within the first week of each semester.
+- Must report to your Supervisor within the first week of each semester.